 Black box testing is when the software tester does NOT know the design structure or the implementation of the software they’re testing.

 This test simulates the perspective of the end-user and ensures the tester evaluates the software without bias.
-This is a very high-level of testing.
+Among the different types of software testing, this is a very high-level type of testing.

 7. White Box Testing